This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 In warmer climates, king snakes may lay eggs in the spring or early summer, while in cooler climates, they may lay eggs in the fall or winter.
 The incubation period for king snake eggs is typically between 60 and 70 days at 80°F, but this can vary depending on the climate and the specific species.
 Eggs incubated at lower temperatures may take longer to hatch, while eggs incubated at higher temperatures may hatch more quickly but may be at risk of abnormalities or death.

-The size and color of king snake eggs can also be influenced by climate.
+The size and color of king snake eggs can also be influenced by climate, as seen in the egg development section.
 For example, in drier or more arid environments, snake eggs may appear darker due to dehydration, while those in more humid environments may retain a whiter appearance.
 Additionally, some species may lay multiple eggs in a clutch, while others may lay fewer eggs with larger individual sizes, which can also be influenced by climate.

 Factors Affecting Egg Laying in Captivity